julius-speech/julius/doc/VAD.md

 i.e. "`-lv 1`" to enforce the threshold detector to always pass through the input.

 After 2019/4/20, you can also test an experimental AGC (auto gain control) feature.
 When `-agc` is specified together with the WebRTC VAD detector, an additional auto gain control will be activated together with the WebRTC VAD.
-This feature is highly experimental, not tested well, so use with care.
+This is soft AGC that scales audio after capturing, so no change will be made to the hardware volume.
+This feature is highly experimental and not tested well.
+You can tune the parameters by `-agc_param` options.

 ## Static GMM based detector